 36. Deutsches Guggenheim Museum

 A picturesque scene, this canal is a long stretch that’s parallel to the spree river.
 Have a lovely walk here at sunset.
 Many people gather here also for drinks since there are a lot of beer gardens dotted around!
+A great local free thing to do in Berlin!

 Check out this iconic fountain that is located at the very center of the city.
 Neptunbrunnen, or Neptune’s fountain is a beautiful sight.
 Standing at 10 meters tall with a baroque style, it consists of a statue of Neptune (the god of the seas) and four women surrounding him representing the four rivers of Prussia (the old name of Germany).